AronAyub/Strath-iLabAfrica-Workshop/README.md

 ###  1.6. <a name='CanyouInterfaceIoTwithEmbeddedAIProjects'></a>Can you Interface IoT with Embedded AI Projects ?

-- 100% possible, our next workshop someday would be: Sending prompts after EDGE AI model has inferenced.
-(EDGEIMPULSE-LPWAN Integration)
+- 100% possible, Sending prompts after EDGE AI model has inferences is possible.
+(EDGEIMPULSE-LPWAN Integration) Protocol from Edge device may vary from MQTT, Sigfox, Wi-Fi etc..

 ###  1.7. <a name='Anydoubtsfortheabove'></a>Any doubts for the above  ?